sqlitecloud/docs/src/pages/docs/commands/get-key.md

 ## Description

-The GET KEY command is used to retrieve a single specific setting about a **keyname**.
+The GET KEY command retrieves a single specific setting about a **keyname**.

 ## Return